Byron Donalds

-Byron Lowell Donalds (born October 28, 1978) is an American politician and financial professional serving as the U.S. representative for Florida's 19th congressional district since 2021.
-His district serves most of the heart of Southwest Florida, including Cape Coral, Fort Myers, Bonita Springs, Estero, and Naples.
+Byron Lowell Donalds (born October 28, 1978) is an American politician and financial analyst serving as the U.S. representative for Florida's 19th congressional district since 2021.
+A member of the Republican Party, he served in the Florida House of Representatives from 2016 to 2020.
+His congressional district includes much of Southwest Florida.

 Born and raised in Crown Heights, Brooklyn, Donalds attended Florida A&M University and earned a Bachelor of Science degree in finance and marketing from Florida State University in 2002.
 Before entering politics, Donalds worked in the finance, insurance, and banking industries.

-A Republican, he was a member of the Tea Party movement and unsuccessfully ran for the U.S. House of Representatives in 2012.
-Donalds represented the 80th district in the Florida House of Representatives from 2016 to 2020.
+Situated in the conservative or MAGA wing of the Republican Party, Donalds was a member of the Tea Party movement and unsuccessfully ran for the U.S. House of Representatives in 2012.
+He represented the 80th district in the Florida House of Representatives from 2016 to 2020.

 Donalds was elected to Congress in 2020, defeating Democratic nominee Cindy Banyai.
-In the 2023 Speaker of the U.S. House of Representatives election, Donalds received enough Republican votes to deny Kevin McCarthy the speakership in the fourth through 11th rounds of voting.
+In the January 2023 Speaker of the U.S. House of Representatives election, Donalds was nominated for the speakership in the fourth through 11th rounds of voting.
+Several months later, he was a candidate in the third nomination for the October 2023 Speaker of the United States House of Representatives election.
+In February of 2024, Donald Trump said that Donalds was among those he was considering as a running mate, and media outlets subsequently listed him as a potential vice-presidential nominee.

+In February 2025, Donalds announced his candidacy for governor of Florida in 2026.
+Days earlier, President Trump had posted on Truth Social that Donalds would have his “Complete and Total Endorsement,” and Donalds entered the race with Trump’s backing.

 Early life and education

 Donalds was born and raised in the Crown Heights neighborhood in the New York City borough of Brooklyn.
 One of three children, he was raised by his single mother.
 In 1996, Donalds graduated from Nazareth Regional High School in East Flatbush.
-He attended Florida A&M University and earned a Bachelor of Science degree in finance and marketing from Florida State University in 2002.
+Donalds is of Jamaican and Panamanian heritage.